dorzey/vscode-dbt-language/README.md

 ![.github/workflows/ci.yml](https://github.com/dorzey/vscode-dbt-language/workflows/.github/workflows/ci.yml/badge.svg)

 An extension that offers some [DBT](https://www.getdbt.com/) language features.
+For some features to work you will have to have run DBT compile as this generates the manifest.

 Implemented features: